The Hits & Beyond

-The Hits & Beyond is a greatest hits album by Australian singer-songwriter Dannii Minogue.
+The Hits & Beyond is the second greatest hits album by Australian singer Dannii Minogue.
 It was released by All Around the World Records on 16 June 2006 in Ireland and the United Kingdom on 19 June 2006.
 The album was then released by Central Station Records in New Zealand on 4 August 2006 and Australia on 7 August 2006.

 The compilation is Minogue's first release with All Around the World Records and second greatest hits album; the first being the 1998 Australian-only budget release, The Singles.
 The Hits & Beyond consists of fifteen previously released singles making up the 'hits' and five new tracks representing the 'beyond'.

 Most of the singles from her second album Get into You from 1993 were omitted.
 The compilation received moderate success in the UK, where it charted at number 17.
 The album's release was preceded by its lead single, "So Under Pressure".